MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-howto-e2e.md

 ## Debugging

 In addition to being able to run the app and interact with it via the integrated console, Visual Studio Code provides the ability to set breakpoints directly within your code.
-For example, hit **&lt;Ctrl>P** to display the file picker.
+For example, press **&lt;Ctrl>P** to display the file picker.
 Once the file picker displays, type `route`, and select the `route.js` file.

 Set a breakpoint on line 28, which represents the Express route that is called when the app tries to add a todo entry.
 To set a breakpoint, simply click the area to the left of the line number within the editor as shown in the following figure.